practicalcomputerscience/MicrobenchmarkGPHLlanguages/README.md

 $ ./exe_times_statistics_for_one_test_case_in_cwd2 pwsh random_streams_for_perf_stats.ps
 ```

-However, I got doubts again, although in most cases the results are quite the same:
+However, I got doubts again, although in many but not all cases the results are quite the same:

 ```
 $ sudo perf stat -r 20 ./random_streams_for_perf_stats